See more information about the survey and your personal data

-Wakefield Council Museum Service cannot provide valuations for items brought in by the public.
-For valuations, please contact an auction house or antiques dealer.
+Please be aware we cannot provide valuations for your objects.
+For valuation advice, please contact an auction house or antiques dealer.

 We now have five museum reminiscence boxes available for loan through the library service.The boxes contain a collection of multi-sensory objects, including photographs, smells and sounds.
 Most of the items are authentic, some are modern reproductions, but all of them can be handled.